Discovering the Bargello Museum in Florence - Our Recent Visit

 This webpage contains affiliate links.
 See more details here.

 One June afternoon, we found ourselves at Florence's finest sculpture museum, seeking refuge from the bustling city crowds and intense sunlight.
-Every single moment spent within those walls was truly wonderful.
+Every single moment spent within those walls was truly wonderful. 👍 The Florence Activities We Love Most!

 We could actually get up close to all the sculptures without fighting through crowds of people (it's not crowded as the Uffizi and the Accademia).
-And the courtyard - it's absolutely gorgeous.
+And the Bargello's courtyard - it's absolutely gorgeous.
 There are these lovely benches where you can just sit back, take a breather, and soak in all the beauty around you.
 It was the perfect way to spend part of our afternoon.

 Afterwards, we enjoyed a delicious lunch at Ristorante il Bongusto La Maremma, a short stroll from the Bargello!